wax-office-of-inspector-general/wax-developer/docs/en/learn/about-wax/wax-consensus.md

 order: 3
 ---

-# Consensus
+# How Does the WAX Blockchain Work?

-Behind the scenes of the WAX blockchain lies a sophisticated consensus mechanism that ensures fast, secure, and energy-efficient transactions.
+At the heart of the WAX Blockchain lies a **Delegated Proof-of-Stake (DPoS)** consensus mechanism, ensuring fast, secure, and energy-efficient transactions.
+This innovative model blends scalability, security, and sustainability, making WAX an industry leader.

-## Understanding Delegated Proof-of-Stake (DPoS):
+## Delegated Proof-of-Stake (DPoS): A Smarter Consensus

-WAX Blockchain uses a delegated Proof-of-Stake consensus mechanism rather than an energy-inefficient Proof-of-Work system.
+Unlike traditional Proof-of-Work (PoW) systems, which require energy-intensive mining, WAX relies on DPoS.
+Here’s how it works:

-Under this model, you’ll stake WAXP for a share of CPU and NET resources.
-These resources are finite, and they dictate how many transactions can be validated and committed to the WAX Blockchain per block.
+- **Stake to Participate:** Token holders stake WAXP to access CPU and NET resources.
+These resources dictate how many transactions can be validated and processed per block, ensuring a fair and efficient system.

-## Consensus Achieved Through Delegation:
+- **Community-Driven Governance:** DPoS empowers WAXP holders to vote for block producers (BPs).
+These elected BPs validate transactions, produce blocks, and maintain the blockchain’s integrity.

-In the WAX ecosystem, token holders can participate in the consensus process by voting for block producers (BPs).
-These BPs, elected by the community, are responsible for verifying transactions and adding them to the blockchain.
-Through this delegated voting system, consensus is achieved in a more efficient and decentralized manner.
+## Why DPoS Sets WAX Apart

-## Benefits of DPoS for WAX:
+- **Scalability for High Demand:** WAX’s DPoS mechanism handles thousands of transactions per second, ensuring smooth performance even during network spikes.

-Scalability: The DPoS mechanism employed by WAX allows for high transaction throughput, enabling the network to handle a large volume of transactions.
-This scalability ensures a smooth user experience, even during periods of high network activity.
+- **Enhanced Security:** Quick block confirmation times improve the reliability and safety of the network, keeping transactions secure.

-Security: DPoS enhances the security of the WAX blockchain by enabling fast block confirmation times.
+- **Environmentally Friendly:** Unlike energy-hungry PoW systems, DPoS is energy-efficient.
+By eliminating the need for mining, WAX minimizes its environmental impact, making it one of the most sustainable blockchain platforms available.

-Energy Efficiency: Compared to traditional proof-of-work (PoW) mechanisms, DPoS consumes significantly less energy.
-By eliminating the need for resource-intensive mining, WAX significantly reduces its environmental footprint, making it a more sustainable blockchain solution.
+The WAX Blockchain’s DPoS model ensures that it can meet the demands of its dynamic ecosystem, powering everything from gaming and collectibles to DeFi and meme coins—all while prioritizing sustainability and community governance.
+With its advanced consensus mechanism, WAX is shaping the future of blockchain technology.